 back in jail.
 They need her to testify that Assange helped her steal classified documents, something the government almost certainly knows is untrue.
-The Obama Justice Department spent years trying to find dence to justify a claim evidence to justify a claim that Assange did more than act as a publisher but found nothing to justify that accusation.
+The Obama Justice Department spent years trying to find evidence to justify a claim that Assange did more than act as a publisher but found nothing to justify that accusation.
 Besides, if the Trump Justice Department had any evidence that Assange participated in the theft of classified documents, it wouldn't need to force Manning to say it.